lazerkatsweirdstuff/offinternet/README.md

        python page-browser.py
 It will run the browser on [localhost:8000](http://localhost:8000)

-Pre-built executables for easier use might be available in the `executables/` directory.
-Still working on that though.
+Pre-built executables for easier use might be available in the [/executables](https://github.com/lazerkatsweirdstuff/offinternet/tree/main/executables) directory.
+They are a work in progress so maybe just use the python version.

 ## Contributing